Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely gender of up to 100 Japanese names in LATIN (Pinyin).*
+*Return the most likely gender of up to 100 japanese family names and a given names in latin characters.*

 > Body parameter